 The T800 also has a Warm-Swap battery; you can switch the battery without powering down the device, making it functional through multiple work shifts.
 Retailing at a slightly lower price than the Zebra L10 XSLATE, the Getac T800 gives a very similar (dare we say better?) device, for a hefty price break.

-Get a Bulk Quote
+Get a Competetive Quote

-If you’re interested in purchasing Zebra L10 XSLATE or the Getac T800, we’ve got you covered.
+If you’re interested in purchasing the Zebra L10 XSLATE or the Getac T800, we’ve got you covered.
 Here at Energy Electronics, we distribute the best communication devices in bulk and can advise you on the best solutions to fit your needs.
 Contact us for your free quote, delivered within one business hour.